jeffreysorgen/golf-club-sensors/activity.md

 9. (App) Touch the "triple down arrow" <img src="images/3downarrows.png" width="20em" /> for each of the three services for this example
 10. (App) OBSERVE the temperature gradually reach ambient room temperature or hold in hand for it to rise

+### Combining BLE and IMU commands in the IDE
+- Copy _golf-swing-acc_ as _test-imu-sketch_ (or whatever it is)
+- Add BLE functionality, line by line, into the _test_ sketch
+  - Repeatedly upload sketch to device looking for errors and functionality

 #
 ##### Next,